TX-2/Sketchpad/assembly.md

 Two flavours: named macros and composite symbol macros.

-First type: definition starts with @hand@@hand@DEFINE (may be shortened to DEF), with the macro name and "dummy" parameters specified on the same line.
-Macro name and parameters may be any symex, name and parameters are separated from each other using terminator symbols, most commonly used are comma, |, =, @arr@, @times@.
+First type: definition starts with `@hand@@hand@DEFINE` (`DEFINE` may be shortened to `DEF`), with the macro name and "dummy" parameters specified on the same line.
+Macro name and parameters may be any symex, name and parameters are separated from each other using terminator symbols, most commonly used are comma, |, =, @arr@,
+@times@.
 Complete list can be found in HandbookNov63, section 6-4.5 (p.
 184).

-Second type: definition starts with @hand@@hand@DEFINE (may be shortened to DEF), with compound symbol used as macro name.
-Example can be found in HandbookNov63, section 6-4.3 (p.
+Second type: definition starts with `@hand@@hand@DEFINE` (may be shortened to `DEF`), with compound symbol used as macro name.
+An example can be found in HandbookNov63, section 6-4.3 (p.
 183).
-So far, only one instance of such macro has been seen in the Sketchpad code (look for @rect_dash@).
+So far, only one instance of such a macro has been seen in the Sketchpad code (look for `@rect_dash@`).
 If it remains the only one, it may be easier to rewrite this macro, rather than adding support for it to the assembler.

 When invoking the macro, not all parameters need to be specified.
 If a parameter is not specified, then any assembly instructions involving it